DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 so better get used to using it.<br>
 [Heres](https://github.com/kopia/kopia/issues/2685#issuecomment-1384524828)
 some discussion on unit files.<br>
-[ntfy](https://github.com/binwiederhier/ntfy) is used for notifications, more info [here](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/gotify-ntfy-signal#linux-systemd-unit-file-service)
+[ntfy](https://github.com/binwiederhier/ntfy) can be used for notifications, more info [here](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/gotify-ntfy-signal#linux-systemd-unit-file-service)

+* `sudo micro /etc/systemd/system/kopia-home-etc.service`

 ```kopia-home-etc.service```
 ```ini